-If something happened to you, say you were hospitalised, could they access your social media or email accounts for you?
+If something happened to you, say you were hospitalised, could they access your social media or email accounts for you in order to contact people?
 Could they withdraw cash for you?

 If you lost your wallet, do you even know all of your online and telephone passwords to get online check if anyone has drained your accounts?

 It is important to be protective of your passwords but there are a lot of instances where you might want someone other than you to be able to access them.
 For instance, if you: